VGLoic/hardhat-soko/README.md

 ## Examples

-Here are examples of integration with Hardhat Soko in order to handle the releases, deployments and publication of NPM packages containing ABI and deployment addresses:
+Here are examples of integration with Hardhat Soko in order to handle the releases of smart contracts, deployments and publication of NPM packages containing ABI and deployment addresses:

 - [everything with Hardhat](https://github.com/VGLoic/hardhat-soko-example),
 - [compilation and testing with Foundry, deployments with Hardhat](https://github.com/VGLoic/foundry-hardhat-soko-example).